How do you know if you're sleeping enough? How does your body communicate this to you?

 There are many reasons why we find ourselves not getting enough sleep, and it's often more complex than just a lumpy mattress or an overly firm pillow.

-Reasons for Disturbed Sleep
+Reasons for disturbed sleep

 There are so many different factors which can prevent us from getting a good night's sleep and you may experience more than one at a time!
 It's good to give some thought to what is affecting your sleep, however, as awareness of the problems can help you to find a solution: